lcostantino/mitre-assistant/src-mkdocs-mitre-assistant/docs/Getting_Started/Tactical_Modeling/An_Overview.md

 <br/>

-!!! tip "Protip: Working With Datasources in ATT&CK"
+!!! tip "Protip: Working With Datasources in Mitre-Assistant"
     <br/>
     It is best to dump all of the active datasources in the ATT&CK Matrix and inspect each one of these, **==then==**, with your security team, conduct a few workshops to translate what Mitre has offered and map your own criteria to where  you find conflicts.